civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 http://apolyton.net/forums/showthread.php?t=196269 "Apolyton CTP2 Edition: Revision 1111 (12-Jun-2011)"

 Changelog (Well, you don't have to read the full thing. ;)):
-2025-01-20 (No revision number we switched to Git) <-- Will be updated right before merge, right after the files will be compiled
+2025-01-20 (No revision number we switched to Git)
 Fixed:    The flames in the credit screen do not have a black background.
 Added:    The GitHub contributors to the ApolytonEdition to the credit screen.
 Fixed:    Do not show a border on main map if the tile borders to an